 Finally, using the free Qualys SSLabs you can generate a risk-based view on all your SSL certificates.
 Do they contain weak ciphers?
 Do they use deprecated cryptographic protocols?
 Will they expire soon?
 This information can help get a view of your cyber risk exposure.

 For each step described above you'll likely encounter new IP addresses, domains, or subdomains.
 Each time it is recommended to iterate over the previous steps as you might find even more information which can help you get an understanding of your cyber risk exposure.

-Website spoofing is a threat for businesses.
-How it works is that cyber criminals create a copy of your website as a hoax or potentially using information and media from the real site mimicking your website to appear real and send out phishing emails in an attempt to gather information.
+Website spoofing is a threat to businesses.
+How it works is that cyber criminals create a copy of your website as a hoax or potentially use information and media from the real site mimicking your website to appear real and send out phishing emails in an attempt to gather information.